wacncontent/CustomizeTool/output/articles/redis-cache/cache-how-to-scale.md

 ### Scale using MAML

-To scalue your Azure Redis Cache instances using the [Windows Azure Management Libraries (MAML)](http://azure.microsoft.com/updates/management-libraries-for-net-release-announcement/), call the `IRedisOperations.CreateOrUpdate` method and pass in the new size for the `RedisProperties.SKU.Capacity`.
+To scalue your Azure Redis Cache instances using the [Azure Management Libraries (MAML)](http://azure.microsoft.com/updates/management-libraries-for-net-release-announcement/), call the `IRedisOperations.CreateOrUpdate` method and pass in the new size for the `RedisProperties.SKU.Capacity`.

     static void Main(string[] args)
     {